timh1203/algorithmDS/femCourses.md

 - in this example of quick sort, we are always picking the last thing as the pivot
 - it doesn't matter if pivot is first or last of array
 - having the last of the array makes the code simpler

+- quick sort is often faster than merge sort
+- it can be O(n^2) if you pass a sorted list and choose the last index as the pivot
+- it's comparatively slow if you pass it a sorted list than an unsorted list

 - PIVOT = 6
 - takes everything smaller than the pivot to the left